camour/hackaton_backend/README.txt

 ------------------------------------------------------------------------------

 Project launch :
-- on a terminal, under "hackathon-backend" directory, run the following line command : "nodemon server.js" or "node server.js"
+- open a terminal, go under "hackathon-backend" directory using "cd" command, and run one of the following line command : "nodemon server.js" or "node server.js"
-- normally on your terminal, you should see "listening on port 3000"
+- you should see on that same terminal the following message :  "listening on port 3000"